-Luminescence dating is a versatile technique and can be advantageous over other geochronological techniques as: (1) it directly determines the timing of sediment burial or exposure; (2) it can be used in many depositional settings (e.g. aeolian, fluvial, glacial, lacustrine); (3) it can used for grain sizes ranging from silt up to boulders; and (5) it has the potential to cover the full Quaternary timeframe, from 0 to 2 Ma, depending upon the materials and signals used for analysis.
+Luminescence dating is a versatile technique and can be advantageous over other geochronological techniques as: (1) it directly determines the timing of sediment burial or exposure; (2) it can be used in many depositional settings (e.g. aeolian, fluvial, glacial, lacustrine); (3) it can used for grain sizes ranging from silt up to boulders; and (5) it has the potential to cover the last 500,000 years, or longer, depending upon the materials and signals used for analysis.
 New innovations in luminescence dating now mean that we can also determine rock surface exposure ages from boulders and burial dating of cobble- or gravel-sized clasts.

 Sample preparation facilities in the Liverpool Luminescence Laboratory

 - Developing new & innovative approaches to luminescence dating.